 A well-designed USB-C hub should not noticeably slow down your devices.
 However, cheap, poor-quality hubs can suffer from internal interference that may affect Wi-Fi signals or data transfer speeds when all ports are used simultaneously.
 Investing in a reputable brand helps mitigate this risk.

-Do I need a powered USB-C hub?
+Do I need a powered USB-C hub with an external power adapter?